D-Link's 5G router speeds into CES 2019

 - VoLTE support

-5G has started to roll out very gradually, but if the AT&T model is the standard setter, home 5G probably won't be as attractive as traditional 802.11ax (aka Wi-Fi 6) Wi-Fi at home -- unless you're in a rural area where you currently have no other alternatives.
-The company charges $70 per month for a plan with a 15GB data cap, and those caps are why the faster 5G doesn't seem as appealing as it could be.
-Plus, at least initially, you'll be bearing the cost of the 5G rollout, too.
+5G has started to gradually roll out, but if the AT&T model is the standard setter, home 5G probably won't be as attractive as traditional 802.11ax (or Wi-Fi 6) Wi-Fi at home -- unless you're in a rural area where you currently have no other alternatives.
+The company charges $70 per month for a plan with a 15GB data cap, which is why the faster 5G doesn't seem as appealing as it could be.
+And subscribers will bear the cost of the 5G rollout, at least initially.

 CES 2019: See all of CNET's coverage of the year's biggest tech show.